Understanding Pan-Sharpening via Generalized Inverse: Methodology

-This solution leads to the component substitution(CS) method.
-The first term corresponds to up-sampling multispectral images.
-The second term corresponds to spectral color up-sampling of the difference between pan image and synthetic pan image.
-Different selection of $B^{-}$ and $A^{-}$ yields different CS methods.
-The following theorem shows the relationship of two different representations.
+This solution leads to the CS method.
+The first term $\Bb^{-}\Zb$ corresponds to the up-sampling MS images.
+The second term $(\Yb-\Bb^{-}\Zb\Ab) \Ab^{-}$ corresponds to the spectral up-sampling of the difference between the PAN image and the synthetic PAN image.
+Different selections of $B^{-}$ and $A^{-}$ yield different CS methods.
+Since we have derived the general solution space for CS methods, we can use prior knowledge to further optimize $\Wb$, thereby refining the CS methods.
+The following theorem shows the relationship between two different representations.